Boris Kuznetsov (politician): Political activity

 Kuznetsov was a member of the Communist Party of the Soviet Union until August 1991.

 In 1990, he was elected a people's deputy.
 In April 1990, he was the chairman of the permanent planning and budgetary commission.
 In November 1991, he was a member of the small council of the Perm Regional Council of People's Deputies.

 From December 1991 to 12 January 1996, Kuznetsov served as the 1st Governor (Head) of Perm Oblast.

 In December 1993, he ran for the Federation Council, but was not elected.

-In 1995 he was elected a deputy of the State Duma of the second convocation from the Our Home - Russia party.
+In 1995 he was elected a deputy of the State Duma of the second convocation from the Our Home - Russia party, taking office in 1996.
 He was a member of the Committee on Budget, Taxes, Banks and Finance, since September 1997, he was Deputy Chairman of the Our Home - Russia faction.
 From 17 February 1999 to 18 January 2000, he was the First Deputy Chairman of the State Duma.

 Boris Yuryevich Kuznetsov died in Moscow on 2 July 2013.